Jaluus/PaperTrail/blog_post/readme.md

 Building a recommendation system that would recommend similar papers to authors based on their previous publications requires a dataset of papers and their authors, so that it can learn the paper authorship patterns.

+The goal is to build a model that, given an author node, can recommend papers that the author might be interested in, based on the papers they have authored in the past.
 In other words, we can represent this as a link prediction task on a bipartite graph, where one set of nodes represents authors, the other set represents papers, and the edges represent authorship relations between authors and papers.

 ## Data Collection and Preprocessing

 We constructed the PaperTrail dataset by scraping the data from websites of various large conferences: NeurIPS, ICLR, ICML, ICCV, ECCV, and CVPR.
+The scraped data contains the titles and abstracts of the papers, as well as the list of authors for each paper.
 We found that it's not possible to easily disentangle the authors with the same names.
 Therefore, we may accidentally merge different authors into one node if they share the same name, which may degrade performance.